 University of Birmingham medical student scoops award

-A University of Birmingham medical student has today won an award for his research which could help lead to better treatments for patients with chronic lung conditions.
+A University of Birmingham medical student has been crowned winner of an award for his research that could help lead to better treatments for patients with chronic lung conditions.

 William McIver has won the British Thoracic Society’s (BTS) Medical Student Award 2019 after battling off competition from hundreds of other students who submitted research abstracts.

-The awards were presented today at the BTS’s Winter Meeting in London and they are presented to those behind the very best basic, translational or clinical research performed in the UK’s respiratory community.
+The awards was presented on Wednesday 4 December at the BTS’s Winter Meeting in London and they are presented to those behind the very best basic, translational or clinical research performed in the UK’s respiratory community.

 William explained: “When a patient has a chest infection, lots more white blood cells, called neutrophils, dash to the lungs to fight infections.

 “Our research has investigated how these white blood cells behave in people with COPD with a chest infection, and has found that the white blood cells move much slower than in healthy people and are much less accurate in doing their job.

 “The consequence of this is that they are less effective in fighting the infection, and they can attack healthy parts of the lung, causing damage, which can result in the patient experiencing a flare-up and the disease gets worse.